 PERSONAL STUDENT ACCOUNTS

-Each student has a personal account at the University where all charges and payments are recorded.† The different types of charges and payments are identified separately on each studentís account: e.g., Tuition and Fees for each term, Books and Supplies, Campus Housing, Student Insurance, and Deposits.† Also, different types of financial aid are identified: e.g., BYU-Idaho Scholarships and Grants, Off-Campus Scholarships, Pell Grants, and Stafford Loans.† To view this information log on to the BYU-Idaho home page, http://www2.byui.edu/accountingoffice.
+Each student has a personal account at the University where all charges and payments are recorded.† The different types of charges and payments are identified separately on each studentís account; e.g., Tuition and Fees for each semester, Books and Supplies, Campus Housing, Student Insurance, Deposits, etc.† Also, different types of financial aid are identified; e.g., BYU-Idaho Scholarships and Grants, Off-Campus Scholarships, Pell Grants, and Stafford Loans.† To view this information log on to http://my.byui.edu or http://www2.byui.edu/accountingoffice.

 Personal Deposit Accounts

-For the convenience of each student, money may be deposited to the studentís personal account at the University.† These funds may be used by the student to pay for future debts incurred or may be withdrawn for personal use.† Up to $400 cash can withdrawn or a check written for any amount between 8:15 a.m. and 4:30 p.m., Monday through Friday at the Cashiers Office.†
+For the convenience of each student, money may be deposited to the studentís personal account at the University.† These funds may be used by the student to pay for future debts incurred or may be withdrawn for personal use.† Up to $400 cash can be withdrawn each day or a check written for any amount between and , Monday through Friday, at the Cashiers Office.†

 Students may also open a checking or savings account in one of the local banks in Rexburg or at the Beehive Federal Credit Union.† All of these financial institutions are pleased to have student customers and are within walking distance of the campus.† Money can be transferred electronically into a studentís account.† Also, students can have 24 hour access to their money by using the Beehive Federal Credit Unionís Automated Teller Machines (ATM) located on campus or at other ATMís in Rexburg.